davidreiman/nsf/README.md

 In this repository, you'll find:
   * [Additional reconstruction examples generated from our test set](/samples)
   * Two `.npz` files each containing 5000 blue-side predictions for each of [ULAS J1120+0641 and ULAS J1342+0928](<data/>)
-  * An [evaluation notebook](<notebooks/evaluation.ipynb>) which loads the optimized Spectre model and predicts blue-side continua given red-side spectra
+  * An [inference notebook](<notebooks/inference.ipynb>) which loads the optimized Spectre model and predicts blue-side continua given red-side spectra

 # Dependencies